Allodi-Lab/Nicole_MRes/README.md

 ---

 > **Note:**
-> For `Ethovision_analysis`, model statistics were first determined, then raincloud plots were produced, which were used in the thesis.
+> For `Ethovision_analysis`, Ethovision outputs (raw) were compiled into excel files for each group (control, post_w1, post_w2) for eac paradigm.
+The `summary excel files` were used for analysis, which is a compilation of the raw excel files. model statistics were first determined, then raincloud plots were produced, which were used in the thesis.
 > For the `MoSeq_analysis`, model statistics were first determined, then the SE values were determined.
 The SE values were then ordered by control frequency.
 The `ordered_SE` data was used for the thesis.
 GEELM model was just for testing and can be ignored.
 > For `RNAscope_analysis`, attempted replication of the code used in GraphPad Prism, but was unsuccessful.
 Data used in the thesis was analysed in GraphPad Prism instead, using a Nested T-Test.